Peter Phiri (politician)

 Peter Simon Phiri (born 18 February 1974) is a Zambian politician.
-He is the member of parliament for Malambo constituency.
+He was the member of parliament for Malambo constituency from 2021 to 2026.

 Political career

 Phiri stood as the United Party for National Development candidate at the August 2021 general election in Malambo constituency and was elected.
 The following month, President Hakainde Hichilema appointed him as the Provincial Minister for the Eastern Province.

+Ahead of the 2026 general election, Malambo constituency was split into two constituencies, namely Malambo West and Malambo East.
+Phiri was adopted as the UPND candidate in Malambo West.
+At the election, he finished second to Patrick Mwale of the National Reconciliation Party for Unity and Prosperity.